Kalkan is located on Turkey’s south west coast, between the towns of Fethiye (87km to the west) and Kas (27km to the east)

 If you plan to travel independently, you can fly to Dalaman or Antalya airports and then transfer by private car, taxi or local coach services to Kalkan.
 For further information on flights and holidays to Kalkan please see our website Kalkanholidays.com.

 Yes Dalaman is the nearest airport and in July 2006 the new International Terminal opened at Dalaman thereby increasing the capacity and service for flights all year round.
-The old international terminal has now been converted to cater for domestic flights.
+The old international terminal has now been converted to cater for domestic flights, although currently all flights are arriving at the International terminal due to lower level of services from Covid 19.

 Charter and scheduled flights are also available all year round to Antalya airport.
 In winter the availability of flights and prices may be more appealing into Antalya but the transfer time to Kalkan is longer.
 However many five star Antalya hotels offer great all inclusive winter deals which make a couple of nights stop over worthwhile if you have the time.

 It is possible to travel from Dalaman and Antalya airport by bus, taxi or private transfer.
-Private transfers are usually the preferred route with costs from as little as 110GBP return from Dalaman and 140GBP return from Antalya per car.
-Mini bus transfers are also available for larger parties.
+Private transfers are usually the preferred route with costs from as little as £110 return from Dalaman and £140 return from Antalya per car.
+Mini bus transfers are also available for larger parties with air conditioning and free Wifi.
 Many holiday makers are now also hiring a car at the airport and driving themselves.

 Antalya to Kalkan transfer time is typically 2.5-3.0 hours in summer and 3.0 hours in winter.